maplight/votersedge-static-pages/en/about-voters-edge.md

 ---
-title: "About Voter's Edge"
+title: "About Voter’s Edge"
 published: true
 ---
-## Welcome to Voter's Edge
+## Welcome to Voter’s Edge

 Voter’s Edge is a comprehensive, nonpartisan online guide to federal, state, and local elections in California, Illinois, and New York.